iainvdw/groltos-diary/Characters/Miscellaneous/The Professor.md

 4. The tarrasque

 It is now back in the possession of [[Vellynne Harpell]] as it was purportedly "borrowed" by [[Nass Lantomir]].

+Lots of people coming into [[Bryn Shander]] from other towns, who are having trouble with managing the religious zeal of followers of the [[Creed of Auril]], mainly [[Caer-Dineval]] and [[Targos]].
+Got in town early to have one on one sessions with speakers they can trust.

+Oarus mentions the Creed consists mainly of cells, but there is some hierarchy.